 I appreciated this commitment to advising both current and potential customers.
-It’s the first time I’ve seen this at any meal delivery service I’ve reviewed.
+It’s the first time I’ve seen this with any meal delivery service I’ve reviewed.

 Nutrisystem also provides on-demand weight-loss counselors to help keep you on track.
-If you require a diet of less than 1,500 g of sodium per day, a weight-loss counselor can guide you to the meals, shakes, and snacks that are best for you.
+For example, if you require a diet of less than 1,500 g of sodium per day, a weight-loss counselor can guide you to the meals, shakes, and snacks that are best for you.

 Weight loss can be a challenging, and often emotional, journey.
 It’s more than just eating fewer calories.
 Nutrisystem seems to get that and offers support where possible.